LightAPIs/Gloria-X/README_EN.md

 _Of course, these two tasks have no practical meaning, only for testing and referencing the difference between the two tasks._

 We used the `random` method in the `lodash` library for testing.
-Don't worry about what `importScripts ('glorai-utils')` is, as we will mention later, we only need to focus on the results of two tasks delivered to the `commit` function.
+Don't worry about what `importScripts ('gloria-utils')` is, as we will mention later, we only need to focus on the results of two tasks delivered to the `commit` function.
 In both tasks, the `title` attribute of the object is used `_.random(1).toString()` assignment, the result of which has only two possibilities, `"0"` or `"1"`.

 When you actually run these two tasks, you will find: